 Establish Your Name, Address, Phone Number Profile (NAP)

-Now that you have claimed your Google Places Listing & Optimized it to its fullest, you need to establish your N.A.P. (name, address, phone number profile).
-Just because you have a well claimed & optimized Google Places listing that does not mean you will be rankng on Page One.
-Google wants to list the most legit & qualified providers first.
-So how do they filter who gets the page one listings?
-Well, there are a number of factors, but one of them is how widely is the company referenced on OTHER online directory sites like Yellow Pages, City Search, Yelp and others.
+Now that you have claimed your Google Places listing and optimized it to its fullest, you need to establish your N.A.P. (name, address, phone number profile).
+Just because you have a well-claimed and optimized Google Places listing does not mean that you will be ranking on page one.
+Google wants to list the most legitimate and qualified providers first.
+So, how do they choose who gets the page one listings?
+Well, there are a number of factors, but one of them is how widely the company is referenced on other online directory sites such as Yellow Pages, City Search, and Yelp.

 You need to make sure you have a consistent N.A.P. profile across the web.
 When Google looks up your company name in your area of service, it should be able to find you in a variety of places outside of Google Places.
-It's finding you on the Yellow Pages, it’s finding you on CitySearch, it’s finding you on Angie's List, it’s finding you on InfoUSA, it’s finding you on Axiom.com, etc, etc. A complete list of the top citations sources to add your company to can be found in our FREE Google Places Guide available at http://www.plumberseo.net/google-places-guide.
+It's finding you on the Yellow Pages, CitySearch, Angie's List, InfoUSA, Axiom.com, etc. A complete list of the top citations sources to add your company to can be found in our FREE Google Places Guide available at https://www.plumberseo.net/google-places-guide.

 You want to make sure your name is the legitimate name for your business.
-If you're “Bob's Plumbing Company", you want to make sure you're listed as "Bob's Plumbing Company", versus just Bob's Plumbing.
-Or, for instance, if you’re “Bob's Plumbing and Drain Cleaning," make sure you list it as “Bob’s Plumbing and Drain Cleaning”.
+If you're functioning as "Bob's Plumbing Company", you want to make sure you're listed as "Bob's Plumbing Company", versus just "Bob's Plumbing".
+Or, if your legal name is "Bob's Plumbing and Drain Cleaning," make sure you list it the same way on all of the sites.

-The other thing I want you to be aware of is that there is a lot of miss information about how to list your company name on Google Places.
-You may read information online suggesting that you keyword stuff your name.
-For example, If your name is “Bob's Plumbing”, somebody might tell you, “Oh, it would be really smart if you just added to the title of your company “Bob's Plumbing | Dallas Plumber” for instance.
+The other thing I want you to be aware of is that there is a lot of misinformation about how to list your company name on Google Places.
+You may read information online suggesting that you keyword your company name.
+For example, if your name was "Bob's Plumbing", someone may suggest that you add the title of your company to the keyword, creating "Bob's Plumbing | Dallas Plumber".
 While that may have worked back in the day, it's no longer an effective strategy.
 It's actually a violation of Google Places' policies and procedures.
 Make sure you list your exact company name and use it the same way across the board on all of your directory sources that I've referred to - the same way every single time.
 Make sure you use the same phone number in all of those places as well.
 I am a big advocate for tracking phone numbers and what's happening with your marketing.
 But, when it comes to your online directory listings and Google Places optimization, you want to use your primary business phone number; the one you've been using from the beginning.

 Don't try to create some unique phone number for each one of your directories because that will confuse your name/address profile.
 It will significantly hurt you.
-So use your primary phone number, your exact company name, and use your same principal address, written the same way.
-If you're at "1367 South West 87th Street, Suite Number 105″, make sure you list it just like that every single time.
+So use your primary phone number, your exact company name, and your same principal address, written the same way on all websites.
+If you're at "1367 South West 87th Street, Suite Number 105", make sure you list it just like that every single time.
 Don't leave the suite off in one place and put it on in another; don't spell out "South West" in one place and put "SW" on the other.
 What we're driving for is consistency across the web.